 Field Description Values Default 1 Host IP Enter the Aspera Console server's IP address, default 127.0.0.1 valid IPv4 address 127.0.0.1 2 Port The default value for an Aspera Console installation is 4406.
 Valid port numbers range between 1 and 65535.
 Integer between 1 and 65535 4406 3 User User login for the database server. text string blank 4 Database Name Name of the database used to store Aspera transfer data. text string blank 5 Threads The number of parallel connections used for database logging.
 A higher value may be useful when a large number of files are being transferred within a given time frame.
-Integer between 1 and 40 10 6 Stop Transfers on Database Error Quits all ongoing transfers and no new transfers are permitted when a database error prevents data from being written to the database.
-Set this to true if all transfers must be logged by your organization. • true • false false 7 Session Progress Setting this value to true will log transfer status such as number of files transferred, and bytes transferred, at a given interval. • true • false true 8 Session Progress Interval The frequency at which an Aspera node logs transfer session information, up to 65535 seconds.
+Integer between 1 and 40 10 6 Stop Transfers on Database Error false 7 Session Progress Setting this value to true will log transfer status such as number of files transferred, and bytes transferred, at a given interval. true 8 Session Progress Interval The frequency at which an Aspera node logs transfer session information, up to 65535 seconds.
 Positive integer 1 9 File Events Setting this value to true enables the logging of complete file paths and file names.
 Performance may be improved when transferring datasets containing thousands of files.
-Also see File Per Session for setting a threshold for the number of files to log per session. • true • false true 10 File Progress Setting this value to true will log file status such as bytes transferred at a given interval. • true • false true 11 File Progress Interval The frequency at which an Aspera node logs file transfer information, up to 65535 seconds.
+Also see File Per Session for setting a threshold for the number of files to log per session. • true • false true 10 File Progress Setting this value to true will log file status such as bytes transferred at a given interval. • true • false true

+Field Description Values Default 11 File Progress Interval The frequency at which an Aspera node logs file transfer information, up to 65535 seconds.
 The default setting of 1 logging sessions every second.
 Integer between 1 and 65535 1 12 Files Per Session The value is the cut-off point for file names logged in a given session.
 For example, if the value is set to 50, the first 50 file names will be recorded for any session.
 The session will still record the number of files transferred along with the number of files completed, failed, or skipped.
 The default setting of 0 will log all file names for a given session.
-Positive integer or zero 0 13 Ignore Empty Files Setting this to true will block the logging of zero-byte files. • true false

-Field Description Values Default • false 14 Ignore No-transfer Files Setting this to true will block the logging of files that have not been transferred because they exist at the destination at the time the transfer started. • true • false false 15 Rate Events Setting this to true will log changes made to the Target Rate, Minimum Rate, and Transfer Policy of a transfer by any user or Aspera node administrator during a transfer. • true • false true
+Positive integer or zero 0 13 Ignore Empty Files Setting this to true will block the logging of zerobyte files. truefalse false 14 Ignore No-transfer Files Setting this to true will block the logging of files that have not been transferred because they exist at the destination at the time the transfer started. • true • false false 15 Rate Events Setting this to true will log changes made to the Target Rate, Minimum Rate, and Transfer Policy of a transfer by any user or Aspera node administrator during a transfer. • true • false true